maimohaan/ocr-document-search-application/README.md

 ## Features
 - **OCR for Text Extraction**: Upload images in .jpg, .png, or .jpeg format to extract text using OCR powered by Tesseract.
-- **Multi-Language Support**: Recognizes and extracts text in both Hindi and English.
+- **Handwritten Text Recognition**: Recognize and extract handwritten text from images.
 - **Search Functionality**: Exact match, fuzzy search, and Boolean search capabilities for analyzing the extracted text.

 ## Prerequisites
-- Python 3.8.10 installed.
+- Python 3.8 installed.
 - Virtual environment.
 - Libraries like Streamlit, Pytesseract, Pillow, Transformers, and others as listed in `requirements.txt`.